ElJayRight/old-notes/06 - Random Shit/A quest to make a good bad usb.md

 objFile.Close
 ```
-This however gets deteced by an anti virus when run. :(
+This however gets detected by an anti virus when run. :(

 # The end
 So with everything put together the rubber ducky will run a hidden powershell window which reaches back to a reverse shell.
 From here the attacker can implant persistence within the appdata startup directory which will give a shell whenever the user logs in to the computer.
 ## Things to Improve
-Figure out a better (if there is one) way of installing persistance.
+Figure out a better (if there is one) way of installing persistence.
-Obfuscate the vbs script to bypass heuristical analysis.
+Obfuscate the vbs script to bypass heuristic analysis.
 Fix the Start-Service error I couldn't debug.
-Learn more about rubby duckies
+Learn more about rubber duckies

 Look into managing more than one victim machine.
 Configure the hoaxshell to not need a new payload ever time it runs.